rekka/lecture-a/10-python-scripting/README.md

     ```

 - To save time, it should recompile only the files that have changed by
-  comparing the modification date of the source file and the target
+  comparing the modification time of the source file and the target
   binary.

 ## Running external commands: module `subprocess`

-Allows you to run external commands, provide standard input and capture
+Allows you to run external commands, provide the standard input and capture
-standard output and return code.
+the standard output and the return code.

 **Example.** Get information about the system by running the system
  command `uname -a`.